cameronking4/nextjs-firecrawl-starter/README.md

 - Implementing real-time crawl status tracking
 - Providing a serverless architecture for Firecrawl API processing
 - Adding dark/light theme support
-- Making the tool more accessible through a user-friendly UI deployable on Vercel
+- Making the tool more accessible through a user-friendly UI deployed on Vercel
+- Github Actions for manual and scheduled scraping
+- OpenAPI Specification for LLM Tool Calling

 ## License